Abdellah-belcaid/Book-Store-Managment/README.md

 4. Push the changes to your branch (git push origin feature/your-feature)
 5. Create a pull request
 # License
-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.